Wisconsin Car Accident Attorney

 Required Car Insurance in Wisconsin

 Most settlements are paid by insurance policies.
-Wisconsin requires that drivers carry minimum insurance when registering a vehicle:
+Wisconsin law requires that drivers carry minimum insurance when registering a vehicle:

 - Property damage liability: $10,000.
 This covers damage to another person’s car when you are responsible for the crash.